-Already in February, 2020 it was proposed that VitD deficiency might increase COVID-19 risk, since low VitD was shown to be prevalent in many people (including otherwise "healthy" ones), mostly at the end of winter season, particularly, in people who are housebound, or institutionalized; and COVID-19 was firstly identified in winter 2019 and mostly affected middle-aged to elderly people [20].
+Already in February 2020 it was proposed that VitD deficiency might increase COVID-19 risk, since low VitD was shown to be prevalent in many people (including otherwise 'healthy' ones), mostly at the end of winter season, particularly, in people who are housebound, or institutionalised; and COVID-19 was firstly identified in winter 2019 and mostly affected middle-aged to elderly people.20

-It was also suggested that geographical location might influence the risk of mortality from COVID-19, since mortality was relatively low for many countries below 35 degrees latitude [21].
-Not surprisingly, higher sunlight intensity should increase VitD production in the skin and, consequently, improve VitD status and potentially the health.
-However, high mortality rates were reported from "sunny" Italy, Spain and France, i. e., from countries where severe VitD deficiency is also prevalent.
-Therefore, the location (the latitude) of the country or the city seems to be not the main factor determining VitD status as well as COVID-19 mortality rates [21].
-Indeed, multiple confounders, age in particular, may interfere any potential relationship between VitD and COVID-19, since age of population is an important determinant of severe COVID-19 outcomes [22, 23].
+It was also suggested that geographical location might influence the risk of mortality as a result of COVID-19, since mortality was relatively low for many countries below 35 degrees latitude.21 Not surprisingly, higher sunlight intensity should increase VitD production in the skin and, consequently, improve VitD status and potentially health.
+However, high mortality rates were reported from 'sunny' Italy, Spain and France, ie, from countries where severe VitD deficiency is also prevalent.
+Therefore, the location (the latitude) of the country or the city seems not to be the main factor determining VitD status as well as COVID-19 mortality rates.21 Indeed, multiple confounders, age in particular, may interfere with any potential relationship between VitD and COVID-19, since age of population is an important determinant of severe COVID-19 outcomes.^{22,23}

-It was also hypothesized in March, 2020 that low VitD could be the link between age, comorbidities and increased susceptibility to complications and mortality due to COVID-19 infection in some regions, e.g., northern Italy [24].
-Indeed, the COVID-19 virus is found to be more dangerous for the elderly, especially for those who have comorbidities, in particular, arterial hypertension, obesity, diabetes, cardiovascular or cerebrovascular diseases, as well as for ethnic minority populations with darker skin, since those patients have higher risk of severe COVID-19 and also higher mortality rates [1, 14, 17, 25].
-Interestingly, those mentioned COVID-19 risk groups could also be considered as risk groups for VitD deficiency [17, 19, 26].
-Epidemiological studies of the past showed inverse relationships between VitD status and certain clinical events: lower 25OH-D levels are associated with higher risk to develop ARDS, heart failure and sepsis; the latter conditions are also known to increase risk for severe COVID-19 and death from COVID-19 [4, 27].
-In addition, higher mortality rates in men could be explained, at least in part, by the fact that elderly men have higher prevalence of VitD deficiency; however, the role of different levels of sex hormones and other factors also seem to be important [28].
+It was also hypothesised in March 2020 that low VitD could be the link between age, comorbidities and increased susceptibility to complications and mortality as a result of COVID-19 infection in some regions, eg northern Italy.24 Indeed, the COVID-19 virus is found to be more dangerous for elderly people, especially for those who have comorbidities, in particular, arterial hypertension, obesity, diabetes, cardiovascular or cerebrovascular diseases, as well as for ethnic minority populations with darker skin, since these patients have higher risk of severe COVID-19 and also higher mortality rates.^{1,14,17,25} Interestingly, these mentioned COVID-19 risk groups could also be considered as risk groups for VitD deficiency.^{17,19,26} Epidemiological studies of the past showed inverse relationships between VitD status and certain clinical events: lower 25OH-D levels are associated with higher risk of developing ARDS, heart failure and sepsis; the latter conditions are also known to increase risk for severe COVID-19 and death from COVID-19.4,27 In addition, higher mortality rates in men could be explained, at least in part, by the fact that elderly men have higher prevalence of VitD deficiency; however, the role of different levels of sex hormones and other factors also seem to be important.28

-In Switzerland, a cohort study that analyzed patients who underwent a nasopharyngeal swab PCR analysis for SARS-CoV-2 found that COVID-19 positive cases had significantly lower median 25OH-D levels than COVID-19 negative ones [29].
-In contrast, analysis of UK biobank data [30] found no association between 25OH-D and COVID-19 infection (presence, regardless of severity) after adjusting for potential confounders; despite 25OH-D concentration being lower in black and minority ethnic participants, no evidence that it might play a role in their higher risk of COVID-19 infection was found.
-But, as correctly stressed by the latter study authors, they used baseline measurements including 25OH-D levels and health status that have been obtained a decade ago (between 2006 and 2010), and "It would be preferable to have measurements immediately preceding development of COVID-19" [30].
+In Switzerland, a cohort study that analysed patients who underwent a nasopharyngeal swab PCR analysis for SARS-CoV-2 found that COVID-19 positive cases had significantly lower median 25OH-D levels than COVID-19-negative ones.29 In contrast, analysis of UK biobank data30 showed no association between 25OH-D and COVID-19 infection (presence, regardless of severity) after adjusting for potential confounders; despite 25OH-D concentration being lower in black and minority ethnic participants, no evidence that it might play a role in their higher risk of COVID-19 infection was found.
+But, as correctly stressed by the latter study authors, they used baseline measurements including 25OH-D levels and health status that have been obtained a decade ago (between 2006 and 2010), and 'It would be preferable to have measurements immediately preceding development of COVID-19'.30